MordFustang21/Nova/README.md

-# go-express (name will change)
+# Nova
 An express like framework for go web servers

-Provides a lot of the same methods as express.js
+Provides a lot of the same methods and functionality as express.js

 Example
 ```go